 Park Guell in Barcelona is one of the city’s top attractions and one of the most popular Instagram spots in Barcelona.
 Most of the popular things to see in Park Guell are in the Monumental Zone.
 This area houses most of Gaudi’s work within the park.

-While Park Guell has free entry all day, the Park Guell Monumental Zone requires tickets most of the day.
-You can visit the Monumental Zone for free though if you go at the right time.
+While Park Guell has free entry all day, the Park Guell Monumental Zone requires tickets all day now for anyone who is not a local.

 Even without the Monumental Zone, there are plenty of other things to see in Park Guell.
 From lookouts to a museum to more of Gaudi’s work, you can easily spend hours in Park Guell.
 However, most people just take time to visit the Monumental Zone and leave.

 Keep reading to find out what to see in Park Guell inside the Monumental Zone and throughout the park.
-Find the best time to visit Park Guell and how to get free entry to the Park Guell Monumental Zone too.
+Find the best time to visit Park Guell and how to get free entry to the Park Guell Monumental Zone too (NOT CURRENTLY AVAILABLE).

 ***Some of the links in this post are affiliate links.
 Purchasing through these links earns a commission at no extra charge to you.

 ***Thank you to my blog readers for letting me know that the Park Guell free entry times have now been reserved for residents.
 You must have a ticket and enter between 9:30 a.m. and 5:30 p.m. as of winter 2021.
 Residents may enter for free from 7:00 a.m. until 9:30 a.m. and from 6:00 p.m. until 10:00 p.m.
 More information here from Park Guell.

 The entire Park Guell is free all day long except the Monumental Zone.
 This area is the most popular and most visited section of the park.
 This area of the park is roped off certain times of the day to control the number of people in the Monumental Zone.